martinfrances107/rust_d3_geo/README.md

 The majority of the library has been ported along with the associated tests.

 The 1.0 release is close, within one or two weeks.

 Currently I am reviewing the data structure, and looking for performance improvements before things become locked down and I support backwards compatibility guarentees.

-All projections are are now supported.
+All projections are now supported.

 * Albers
 * AlbersUSA.